On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Derivation of field equations in the Born--Infeld theory

 We continue with the case $v_{3,4}$.
 These phase velocities originate from the first and the third equations in the set (\ref{eq:a2}).
-Below we present visualizations of $v_{3,4}=v_{3,4}(a_{y}/b_{y})$ (\ref{eq:vph2}) to determine which velocity corresponds to which case (counter-- or co--propagating).
+Below we present visualizations of $v_{3,4}=v_{3,4}(a_{y}/b_{y})$ (\ref{eq:vph2}) to determine which velocity corresponds to which case $+$ or $-$.

 We obtain the ratio $a_{y}/b_{y}$ from the expression for exceptional waves (\ref{eq:exceptquadr}) and the relation for $b_{y}$ (\ref{eq:result158}),

 which is determined by the constants $g^{\pm}_{a_{z}}, g^{\pm}_{a_{y}}, g^{\pm}_{b_{y}}$ (\ref{eq:qazqbyqay}) and the two values of $\nu^{\pm}_{0}$ (\ref{eq:nupm}), $\nu^{\pm}_{a_{z}}$ (\ref{eq:nuazpm}), $\nu^{\pm}_{b_{y}}$ (\ref{eq:nubypm}), and $\nu^{\pm}_{a_{y}}$ (\ref{eq:nuaypm}).